ashutosh-dhawan2003/SharePal/README.md

-Here's a detailed README file for your **SharePal File Sharing Application** project that you can upload to GitHub:

----

 # SharePal File Sharing Application

 **SharePal** is a Python-based desktop application designed for seamless file sharing over a local network.
 It features a simple graphical interface built with Tkinter, allowing users to select and transfer files between devices using socket programming.